-A summary of the innovative idea (e.g., project, service, or product), how it works, and its intended impact.
+A summary of the innovation (e.g., project, service, or product), how it works, and its potential for social impact.
 Applicants should provide a brief description of how the project will look in its first year of implementation, and why it is different from other solutions.
 Applicants should briefly explain how they will address challenges to implementation.
-(Recommended length: 1 page in length)
+(Recommended length: 1 page.)
+Note: Judges are instructed to consider, above all, the degree to which the project idea is innovative and creative.